Cuban diplomats hijack US event on political prisoners, causing chaos at UN

 “It is part of the actions aimed at subverting the legitimately established constitutional order and of the interventionist agenda that has gained renewed momentum under the current administration, whose fascist, racist and xenophobic ideas are a matter of grave concern in the international community,” the statement said.

+Stephane Dujarric, spokesman for Secretary-General Antonio Guterres, told Fox News that missions must certify that public meetings are consistent with the purposes and principles of the U.N. and that they are non-commerical in nature.
+He said the U.S. had done so with regards to Tuesday's event.

+"The sponsoring Permanent Mission is fully responsible for the content and conduct of the meeting," Dujarric said in reference to the protests.
+"It is not the role of U.N. security to physically remove any delegate from a meeting unless they pose a physical threat."

-The chaotic display is likely only to feed concerns that the U.N. has become a playground for despots and human rights abusers, who use the body to attack the U.S. and Israel in particular.
+The chaotic display is likely only to feed concerns from critics that the U.N. has become a playground for despots and human rights abusers, who use the body to attack the U.S. and Israel in particular.
 In her remarks after the event, Currie said that "every day probably in the United Nations there's an event bashing Israel."

 HALEY SLAMS UN FOR ELECTING MORE HUMAN RIGHTS ABUSERS TO HUMAN RIGHTS COUNCIL